Ks89/DonkeyKong/README.md

 Obviously, you can't download this and compile.

-Sorry guys, but the authors wrote in the gaSim sources this: "To be used only for the "Computer Graphics course".
+Sorry guys, but the authors wrote in the gaSim sources this: "To be used only for the Computer Graphics course".
 I can't release the gaSim library.

 ##License